-Even if a court were to conclude that Proposition 62 applies to charter cities, the City's exposure would be insignificant.
+Even if a court were to conclude that Proposition 62 applies to charter cities, San Francisco's exposure would be insignificant.
+The effective date of Proposition 62 was November 1986.
 Proposition 62 contains provisions that apply to taxes imposed on or after August 1, 1985.
 Since August 1, 1985, the City has collected taxes on businesses, hotel occupancy, utility use, parking, property transfer, stadium admissions and vehicle rentals.
 Only the hotel and stadium admissions taxes have been increased since that date.
 The increases in these taxes were ratified by the voters on November 3, 1998 pursuant to a requirement in Proposition 218.
 With the exception of the vehicle rental tax, the City continues to collect all of the taxes listed above.
-Since the remaining taxes were adopted prior to August 1, 1985, and have not been increased, such taxes would not be subject to Proposition 62 even if Proposition 62 to the City would impact the obligation of the City to levy ad valorem property taxes to pay debt service on the Bonds.
+Since these remaining taxes were adopted prior to August 1, 1985, and have not been increased, these taxes would not be subject to Proposition 62 even if Proposition 62 applied to a charter city.
+No court decision regarding the applicability of Proposition 62 to the City would impact the obligation of the City to levy ad valorem property taxes to pay debt service on the Bonds.
 See "APPENDIX A-CITY AND COUNTY OF SAN FRANCISCO-Other City Tax Revenues."